filiph/flutter_template_maker/README.md

-A tool for automatic creation of Flutter templates from Flutter projects.
+A tool for automatically creating Flutter templates from existing Flutter projects.

 First, create a copy of the `example/game_template.yaml` configuration file and change values as appropriate.
 Then run: